supersmo/terraform-google-cloud-build/README.md

 # Hackathon instructions
+Welcome hackathoners!

+## Rules ##
+* Use a **private** repo!
+You don't want to risk having anyone out there create merge requests that create stuff in your gcp project.
+* No secrets in the code!

+## Intro to this repo ##
+This repo is used to quickly get you up to speed with deploying to your gcp project from github.
+If you're up to the task with also working with Terraform you can use this repo as a starting pointfor that as well.

+The terraform module creates:
+* pubsub topic
+* service account
+* permission for the service acount to publish to the pubsub topic

 ## Mirror this repo to your own private repo
 1. Create a **private** repo in GitHub under your user name called terraform-google-cloud-build